sage-code/maj/README.md

 ## Contribution

-Maj is team is looking for contributors:
+We are looking for volunteers to help:

 1. To review grammar;
 2. To improve lexicon;